 For example, our top recommendation — Clever Real Estate — connects you to top local realtors who offer a commission discount in exchange for referrals.
 Agents save time and money securing new clients, while you enjoy pre-negotiated commission savings.

 Other discount companies try to reinvent the entire brokerage model.
 You might work with a team instead of one dedicated agent, or you might have a 100% remote agent.
-These approaches could lead to less support than a traditional realtor provides.
+These approaches may feel less hands on than what you'd get with a traditional realtor, but if you're comfortable communicating by phone and text — and don't mind a little DIY — they may still be for you.

 Limited-service real estate brokers